iS4i4S/Landscape-AICDA-mutations/README.md

     BiocManager::install(c("DESeq2","MutationalPatterns","maftools","dndscv","DoAbsolute","ABSOLUTE","Palimpsest"))
 }
 ```

-The structure has the title regarding each section/paragraph within the manuscript and is divided in 3 folders:
+Each folder has the title regarding each section/paragraph within the manuscript and is divided in 3 folders:
   * Data: contains necessary information to load into an R session in order to reproduce analyses.
   * Rmarkdowns: contains Rmd files with the needed code to reproduce the panels within the main figures and some supplemental figures.
   * r: contains manual written codes needed to reproduce the analyses.